anywhichway/blockstore/README.md

 `const k = await <instance>.key(number)` Returns the key at index `number`.

-`<instance>.flush(id)` Flushes the cache for the `id`.
+`await <instance>.flush(id)` Flushes the cache for the `id`.
 If no `id` is provided, the entire cache is flushed.
 If caching is turned on, returns the hit count for `id` or the average hit count, otherwise `undefined`.

 `Buffer buff = await <instance>.get(key)` Returns a `Buffer` with the contents stored at the `key`.

 `await <instance>.set(key,bufferOrString)` Adds the `bufferOrString` to storage with the `key`.

-`<instance>.compress()` Reclaims disk storage by eliminating blank space from deleted or updated records.
+`await <instance>.compress()` Reclaims disk storage by eliminating blank space from deleted or updated records.
 Returns an object with before and after sizes.

 For compatibility with `localStorage` the property `length` and the methods `getItem`, `removeItem`, and `setItem` are also supported.